Projection Theorems Using Effective Dimension: Projection Theorems

 \subsection{Projection Theorems For Non-Analytic Sets}

-Our first main theorem shows that if the Hausdorff and packing dimensions of $E$ are equal, the conclusion of Marstrand's theorem holds.
-Essentially this assumption guarantees, for every oracle, direction pair $(A, e)$, the existence of a point $z \in E$ such that $\dim^{A,e}(z) \geq \dim_H(E) - \ve$; that is, $(A, e)$ does not change the complexity of $z$.
-This allows us to use Theorem \ref{thm:mainengine} at all sufficiently large precisions $r$. { {\ref{thm:main2}} \begin{thm} Let $E \subseteq \R^n$ be any set with $\dim_H(E) = \dim_P(E) = s$.
+Our first main theorem shows that, if the Hausdorff and packing dimensions of $E$ are equal, the conclusion of Marstrand's theorem holds.
+Essentially this assumption guarantees, for every oracle-direction pair $(A, e)$, the existence of a point $z \in E$ such that \begin{enumerate} \item $\dim^{A,e}(z) \geq \dimH(E) - \ve$, and \item the oracle $(A,e)$ does not change the complexity $K_r(z)$ at almost every precision $r$. \end{enumerate} This allows us to use Theorem \ref{thm:mainengine} at all sufficiently large precisions $r$. { {\ref{thm:main2}} \begin{thm} Let $E \subseteq \R^n$ be any set with $\dimH(E) = \dimP(E) = s$.
 Then for almost every $e \in S^{n-1}$,